AvinashPinnamaneni/PPRmodel/customSim/Notes/meetingNotes.md

 ## Meeting for 04-01-2023:
 ### Progress of work:
-- I have worked extensively in the exploration of Simantha package which turns out to be out of date and requires a lot of effort to customize the code for the present scenario.
+- I have worked in the exploration of Simantha package which turns out to be out of date and requires a lot of effort to customize the code for the present scenario.
 - A package called Simpy turns out to be a more efficient solution for DES allowing for the modelling of PPR.
-- I have modelled PPR classes following the paper which defined the architecture of PPR Domain and trying to model the current factory into the model
+- I have modelled PPR classes following the paper which defined the architecture of PPR Domain.
+Currently trying to model the current factory into the model.
-## Questions:
+### Questions:
 - The hierarchy of product domain follows as Product -> Variants -> Sub-Assemblies -> Components -> intermediate products(generated during different component states during processing) => each component can have different processing steps based on the product it is assigned to.
 Since I am following top down approach, how can I determine the processing step for a component considering the assigned product?
 **Ans**: Don't complicate the structure as these operations could be explored in the further stages.
 Stick to minimum viable program structure to explain the structure.